Andrea/andrea.github.io/_posts/2012-06-16-reading-diary-real-world-functional-programming-day-1.markdown

-Going over some basic functional ideas, but I m already feeling I should have read this book earlier.
+Going over some basic functional ideas, but I'm already feeling I should have read this book earlier.
 Some comments as I go along: